 - An official transcript of at least four and one half semesters

 - Essay: Describe your career goals (150 words or less)

 DATE OF PROGRAM

 This program is a five-week session.
-The program will begin on Saturday, June 22, 2013 and end Friday, July 26, 2013.
-The deadline to apply for the High Ability Program is Saturday, June 1, 2013.
+The program will begin on Sunday, June 29, 2014 with registration on June 30, 2014 (classes begin on July 1, 2014) and end Friday, August 1, 2014.
+The deadline to apply for the High Ability Program has been extended until June 1, 2014.

-All participants will be housed in residential halls on campus.
+All participants will be housed on campus in female and male dormitories.

 Grambling State University is located in Grambling, Louisiana, off Interstate 20, (Exit 81) seventy (70) miles east of Shreveport and thirty-five (35) miles west of Monroe. (map & directions)